 Coaches like Leo Long, Louis Catignani ‘44, Bill Derrick ‘48, Murray Lynch ‘55 and Joe Drennan ‘57 emphasized the value of discipline while inspiring students to excel in all areas including the classroom.
 Ryan’s long-standing practice of faculty with coaching positions is one that has been beneficial to the student-athlete’s balance of classroom and extra-curricular activities.

 In 1927, only two short years after its founding, Father Ryan earned its first state championship.
 The boys basketball team defeated Alpine School of Overton County 19 - 15, ending their season with a 21 - 3 game record.
 The team was then known as Nashville Catholic High, and its win set in motion a tradition of strong athletic programs and skilled athletes.
 The life of the 1920s Ryan athlete differed vastly from the life of the modern Ryan athlete.
 Father Ryan began with only four varsity sports: baseball, golf, basketball and football.
-Today, Father Ryan has 19 varsity sports with a handful of club sports.
+Today, Father Ryan has 26 interscholastic sport teams.

 Not long after their first state championship, Father Ryan won their second in 1930, this time in football under the direction of Coach Leo Long (pictured top left).
 He was the coach and the only coach at Ryan for a number of years.